The 10 best beaches of Formentera

 The beach of Es Cavall d’En Borras is less than 2 km from the port of La Savina and belongs, together with the more famous Ses Illetes and Llevant beach, to the Ses Salines Natural Park.
 For this reason, it can also be easily reached on foot by those who decide to take a day trip to Formentera.
 In this small beach of fine sand there are some of the most popular chiringuitos of Formentera.

 There is the famous Beso Beach (formerly Big Sur) where you cannot miss a photo of the bench with the inscription “No hay verano sin beso”.
-Instead, if you are looking for a trendy aperitif, you can go to Tiburon, where the atmosphere is definitely cool!
+Instead, if you are looking for a trendy place for a drink, you can go to Tiburon, where the atmosphere is definitely cool!

-Finally, if you opt for an aperitif where you can relax, we suggest the kiosk Sa Sequi: here you can enjoy a breathtaking sunset, with the sun going down in the sea of Formentera.
+Finally, if you opt for an aperitif where you can relax, we suggest the Cala Duo kiosk (formerly Sa Sequi): here you can enjoy a breathtaking sunset, with the sun dipping into the Formentera sea.

-We have come to the conclusion of our in-depth analysis of the beaches of Formentera.
-We can only wish you a fabulous day at the sea!
+We have come to the conclusion of our in-depth look at the beaches of Formentera.
+All that remains is to wish you a great swim!

 Formentera Beaches Gallery